 The European Commission is proposing to further extend the temporary protection for people fleeing Russia's aggression against Ukraine from 4 March 2024 to 3 March 2025.
 This will provide certainty and support for more than 4 million persons enjoying protection across the EU.
 The EU activated...view more

 This webinar is organised by Scholars at Risk Europe as part of MSCA4Ukraine, an EU-funded fellowship programme for displaced researchers from Ukraine.
 EUA is part of the porject consortium.
-The webinar will address open science principles and practices in the EU and how open science can...view more
+The webinar, which will take place on 25 October at 11.00 CEST, will address open science...view more

 The UK-Ukraine Twinning initiative, launched in 2022 as a response to the war in Ukraine, is looking for new applications from European partners.
 Twinning is an institution-to-institution partnership framework to support Ukrainian higher education, both through short-term aid and long-term...view more

 The European University Association (EUA) presents a set of recommendations on sustaining...read more